-Prerequisite: consent of instructor and advisor Every research project presented in partial fulfillment of the requirements for
+Prerequisite: consent of instructor and advisor

 Every research project presented in partial fulfillment of the requirements for an Ed.S. degree must involve independent study and investigation, explore a definite topic related to the major field, and meet the standards for research writing approved by the Graduate School.